 Testing

 On October 26, 1965, the historic first flight of the serial Mi-8 took place at the Kazan plant.
-The crew — test pilot Leonid Antropov, second pilot-engineer Boris Demchak, and flight technician Artur Nikolaev — spent 12 minutes in the air, opening a new chapter in world aviation.
+The crew — test pilot Leonid Antropov, second pilot-engineer Boris Demchak, and flight technician Artur Nikolaev — spent 12 minutes in the air, opening a new page in world aviation.

 Powerplant